Organic Cardamom Essential Oil

 - Organic Cardamom Essential Oil is known for easing indigestion, for producing mental clarity and supporting healthy respiration.
 Cardamom is one of the essential oils celebrated as an overall health tonic for the body.

-Farming Method Certified Organic Country of Origin Guatemala Plant Part Seed Scientific Name Eletteria cardamomum Application Method Bath, Compress, Diffusion, Inhalation, Topical
+Farming Method Certified Organic Country of Origin India Plant Part Seed Scientific Name Eletteria cardamomum Application Method Bath, Compress, Diffusion, Inhalation, Topical

 The sweet, spicy and camphorous Cardamom Essential Oil is thought to be stimulating to the brain; removing fatigue and uplifting the emotions.
 It is also recommended as an aphrodisiac for men, for digestive problems and respiratory issues.